 Thanks to the grant, Knox Heritage was able to provide staff and technical support for the East Tennessee Preservation Alliance.
 “Preservation fosters innovative solutions to complex problems”, said Richard Moe, past president of the NTHP.
 “Our Partners in the Field matching grants will help our network of preservation organizations across the country use proven tools to save places and revitalize communities.
 Our statewide and local partners, including Knox Heritage, are at the creative forefront of preservation in the 21st century.”
 The funds were used to expand the scope of on-the-ground field services and technical assistance to property owners, developers, local officials, and others needing information and tools to protect and enhance their communities.

 Partners in the Field challenge grants were funded by a $5 million gift to the NTHP from the Robert W. Wilson Charitable Trust and matched by contributions of $10,000 or more from local donors and foundations.
 Knox Heritage secured generous grants from the Chapman Family Foundation, Ambassador and Mrs. Victor Ashe, Haslam Family Foundation, Clayton Family Foundation, and the Cornerstone Foundation.
 The East Tennessee Preservation Alliance Board of Directors is now charged with keeping the regional efforts funded and growing its impact.

 The East Tennessee Preservation Alliance serves 16 counties in East Tennessee: Anderson, Blount, Campbell, Claiborne, Cocke, Grainger, Jefferson, Hamblen, Knox, Loudon, Monroe, Morgan, Roane, Scott, Sevier and Union.
-We are happy to assist and/or work with other counties in East Tennessee when opportunities arise.
+On occasion, we are able to assist in other counties in East Tennesseee.